Conferences & Events

 - Prior to the conference, staff invite group leaders to express their interest in holding a meeting at the conference and arrange meeting logistics.

-- The group leader develops a meeting agenda based on communication with list members and awareness of relevant issues, facilitates meeting discussion, prepares or arranges for meeting minutes for the group's Web site, and works with staff for any requested follow-up activities.
+- The group leader develops a meeting agenda based on communication with list members and awareness of relevant issues, facilitates meeting discussion, prepares or arranges for meeting minutes for the group's archive, and works with staff for any requested follow-up activities.

 - At the meeting, the group leader is encouraged to provide, either personally or through invited participants, sufficient expertise in the subject to ensure that discussion at the meeting will be educational for the less-experienced attendees and will provide useful exchanges among those with more background.